demisto/content/Packs/Nmap/Playbooks/playbook-NMAP_-_Banner_Check_README.md

-Subplaybook the performs and NMAP scan and compares against regular expression for match.
-This could be used to look for OpenSSH versions or other OS information found from the banner.
+Sub-playbook that performs an Nmap scan and compares the results against a regular expression for a match.
+This could be used to look for OpenSSH versions or other OS information found in the banner.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.